 - Use probiotics: When a kitten is on antibiotics, the medication is not only killing off the bad bacteria but also potentially destroying some of the good bacteria in its system.
 Ask your veterinarian about giving your kitten probiotics if it needs to be on medications for an illness to help support its intestinal tract.

 - Get routine fecal screens: Kittens and adult cats can get intestinal parasites if they are exposed to them from another animal or outside.
 By getting your kitten's poop checked for worms at least once a year, you can help prevent diarrhea from an infestation.

 - Use parasite prevention: Parasites like fleas, worms, and ticks not only pass diseases to kittens but they can also stress kittens out because of the discomfort they cause.
 Many monthly preventatives will help control or prevent these parasites from stressing out your kitten and therefore help to prevent diarrhea.

 - Use pheromones: Environmental stress may be unavoidable sometimes but you can help keep your kitten calm by utilizing pheromones in its home.
 These will help calm your kitten and make it less likely for it to develop diarrhea from the stress of the household changes.

 Depending on the cause of diarrhea, you may need to seek veterinary attention to have it treated.
 If dietary changes occurred, diarrhea may resolve without medications once the kitten adjusts to the new food or it is discontinued.
-But if parasites or an illness causes diarrhea, or if it lasts for more than two to three days, you need to have your veterinarian see your kitten.
+But if parasites or illness causes diarrhea, or if it lasts for more than two to three days, you need to have your veterinarian see your kitten.
 Anti-diarrhea medications that are safe for kittens may be prescribed or your vet may recommend increasing the fiber in your kitten's diet.
-Sometimes fluid administration through an IV or under the skin need to be given if your kitten has become dehydrated or is at risk for dehydration.
+Sometimes fluid administration through an IV or under the skin needs to be given if your kitten has become dehydrated or is at risk for dehydration.